Gösta Mittag-Leffler: Active years

-In 1877, Mittag-Leffler became the professor of mathematics in Helsingfors as successor to Lorenz Lindelöf.
+In 1877, Mittag-Leffler became the professor of mathematics at the University of Helsinki as successor to Lorenz Lindelöf.
 The thesis Mittag-Leffler submitted for the position was described by peers as brilliant, even by Ernst Leonard Lindelöf, one of 4 other applicants.
-In Helsingfors Mittag-Leffler lectured on elliptic functions and basic analysis.
+In Helsinki Mittag-Leffler lectured on elliptic functions and basic analysis.
 He supervised many thesis students some of whom later moved to Sweden permanently to work close to him.

-In 1881, he resigned from Helsingfors University and on June 11 became the first professor of mathematics at the newly founded University College of Stockholm (the later Stockholm University).
+In 1881, he resigned from the University of Helsinki and on June 11 became the first professor of mathematics at the newly founded University College of Stockholm (the later Stockholm University).

 In 1882, he married Signe Lindfors.
-She came from an exceptionally wealthy and distinguished Finland Swede family.
-Her father Jacob Julius af Lindfors was a major-general and led a successful business, while her mother Maria Emilia Borgström was from one of the richest merchant families in Helsingfors.
+She came from an wealthy and distinguished Finnish family.
+Her father Jacob Julius af Lindfors was a major-general and led a successful business, while her mother Maria Emilia Borgström was from one of the richest merchant families in Helsinki.

 In 1889, Mittag-Leffler purchased two land lots about 0.5 hectare each in Djursholm.
 Gradually, he bought several more and by the early 1890s became the biggest landlord in Midgård.
 By April 1891, he built a family house.
 Three leading architects of that time collaborated in the project — Rudolf Arborelius, Carl Westman, and Ferdinand Boberg.
 Mittag-Leffler's house soon became famous for its hospitality, and many prominent mathematicians from different countries visited Djursholm.
 In its remarkable library that even had volumes from the XVIth century, all guests were welcomed to work.
 Mittag-Leffler himself worked there editing Acta Mathematica.
 Thus, Djursholm estate became a hub of mathematics research.

 By 1899, Mittag-Leffler was already a member of the Royal Swedish Academy of Sciences (1883), the Finnish Society of Sciences and Letters (1878, later honorary member), the Royal Swedish Society of Sciences in Uppsala, the Royal Physiographic Society in Lund (1906) and about 30 foreign learned societies, including the Royal Society of London (1896) and Académie des sciences in Paris (1900).
 He held honorary doctorates from the University of Oxford and several other universities.

 Mittag-Leffler was a convinced advocate of women's rights.
 He served as an intermediary to help Sofia Kovalevskaya become a full professor of mathematics in Stockholm.
 With his help, in 1884 she became the first woman anywhere in the world to hold that position.
 After her death he put a lot of effort into preventing her scientific image from being distorted in times when her accomplishments were under constant attacks of skeptics, critics and mere detractors.
 As a member of the Nobel Prize Committee in 1903, Mittag-Leffler was responsible for inducing the committee to award the prize for Physics jointly to Marie and Pierre Curie, instead of just Pierre.